2022-2023 Parent/Student Handbook and Pre-K Handbook

 Every student at Mount Pleasant Christian School is expected to maintain self-discipline successfully so the school can provide a safe and secure learning environment.
 Disciplinary procedures are used to correct misbehavior, and instill self-discipline and accountability.
 To be effective, discipline is dependent on school and home communication and cooperation.
 The types of offenses that will not be tolerated and could result in a referral are as follows but not limited to:

-Referrals will accumulate on a yearly basis and consequences for each referral will be as follows:
+Referrals will accumulate every year and consequences for each referral will be as follows:

 1 – 2 Referrals - Referral slip sent home to be signed by the parent, copy given to the office to be filed.
 Conference requested if the administration, teacher, or parent feels the need.